These Dr. Martin Luther King Jr. quotes will give you some newfound insight into the famous civil rights leader.

-When I was younger, I always resented that Dr. King received more recognition for the advancement of Civil Rights than any other Civil Rights leader.
-This led me to learn more about and become inspired by Medgar Evans, Malcolm X, and James Baldwin.
+When I was younger, I always resented that Dr. King received more recognition for advancing Civil Rights than any other Civil Rights leader.

 Famous Quotes by Martin Luther King Jr. on Having More Courage